RoseBeaupreARA/scripts/README.md

 ```

 # Knowledge base
-* Environment variables should be set in .profile
+* .profile has environment variables
-* Aliases should be set in .bashrc
+* .bashrc has aliases
+* .initrc has remapping keybinds for the console